AdobeDocs/experience-manager-htl.en/help/getting-started.md

 The reason for it is that the content of these contexts is text and not HTML, and contained HTML elements would be considered as simple character data.
 So without real HTML elements, there also cannot be `data-sly` attributes executed.

-This may sound like a big restriction, however it is a desired one, because the HTML Template Language shouldn't be abused to generate output that isn't HTML.
+This may sound like a significant restriction, however it is a desired one, because the HTML Template Language shouldn't be abused to generate output that isn't HTML.
 The [Use-API for Accessing Logic](#use-api-for-accessing-logic) section below introduces how additional logic can be called from the template, which can be used if it is needed to prepare complex output for these contexts.
 For instance, an easy way to send data from the back-end to a front-end script, is to have the component's logic to generate a JSON string, which can then be placed in a data attribute with a simple HTL expression.

 Following example illustrates the behavior for HTML comments, but in script or style elements, the same behavior would be observed: